anders94/asynqlite/README.md

 ## API
 - `db.open(path, options)`
-  - `path` is a local filesystem path and filename for persistant storage, nothing for filesystem based non-persistant storage or `:memory:` for a memory based non persistant database.
+  - `path` is a local path and filename for persistant storage, `:memory:` for a memory based non persistant database or `undefined` for a filesystem based non-persistant storage.
   - `options` are one or more pipe delineated `db.OPEN_READONLY`, `db.OPEN_READWRITE`, `db.OPEN_CREATE`, `db.OPEN_FULLMUTEX`, `db.OPEN_URI`, `db.OPEN_SHAREDCACHE`,
     `db.OPEN_PRIVATECACHE`.
 The default is `OPEN_READWRITE | OPEN_CREATE | OPEN_FULLMUTEX`.
 - `db.run(sql (, [param, ...]))` - returns an array of results (if any)
   - `sql` is the SQL statement in text to be executed.
-  - The optional array of `param` values will be substituted for `?` in the SQL.
+  - Optional array of `param` values which will be substituted for `?` in the SQL.
-    Example: set `bar` equal to `a` where baz is `b` in thr table `foo`
+    Example: set `bar` equal to `a` where baz is `b` in the table `foo`
     ```js
     await db.run('UPDATE foo SET bar = ?
 WHERE baz = ?', [ 'a', 'b' ]);
     ```